Wangarĩ Maathai: 1979–1982: Political problems

 In 1979, shortly after the divorce, Maathai ran for the position of chairperson of the National Council of Women of Kenya (NCWK), an umbrella organisation consisting of many women's organisations in the country.
 The newly elected President of Kenya, Daniel arap Moi, tried to limit the amount of influence those of the Kikuyu ethnicity held in the country, including in volunteer civic organisations such as the NCWK.
 She lost this election by three votes, but was overwhelmingly chosen to be the vice-chairman of the organisation.
 In 1980, Maathai ran again for chairman of the NCWK.
 Again she was opposed, she believes, by the government.
 When it became apparent that Maathai was going to win the election, Maendeleo Ya Wanawake, a member organisation which represented a majority of Kenya's rural women and whose leader was close to Arap Moi, withdrew from the NCWK.
 Maathai was then elected chairman of the NCWK unopposed.
 However, Maendeleo Ya Wanawake came to receive a majority of the financial support for women's programs in the country, and NCWK was left virtually bankrupt.
 Future funding was much more difficult to come by, but the NCWK survived by increasing its focus on the environment and making its presence and work known.
-Maathai continued to be reelected to serve as chairman of the organization every year until she retired from the position in 1987.
+Maathai continued to be re-elected to serve as chairman of the organization every year until she retired from the position in 1987.

 In 1982, the parliamentary seat representing her home region of Nyeri was open, and Maathai decided to campaign for the seat.
 As required by law, she resigned from her position with the University of Nairobi to campaign for office.
 The courts decided that she was ineligible to run for office because she had not re-registered to vote in the last presidential election in 1979.
 Maathai believed this to be false and illegal, and brought the matter to court.
 The court was to meet at nine in the morning, and if she received a favorable ruling, was required to present her candidacy papers in Nyeri by three in the afternoon that day.
 The judge disqualified her from running on a technicality: as before, they claimed she should have re-registered to vote.
 When she requested her job back, she was denied.
 As she lived in university housing and was no longer a staff member, she was evicted.